hwahyeon/js-painter/README.md

 </br>

 ## SAVE
-Press this **SAVE** button if you want to save the picture.
+Press the **SAVE** button if you want to save the picture.
 You can download your paint in PNG file format.